ellenrapps/Woobu-Autonomous-Drone/README.md

 - MPU6050's gyroscope and accelerometer shall be used to measure altitude and distance indoor and outdoor
 - MPU6050 shall not only be used in autonomous drone setups but also in other flying machine setups

+Extra: Soldering the early prototype of Woobu Autonomous Drone video link: https://www.youtube.com/watch?v=KjzJ14H1hpw N.B.
+Some changes to the hardware setup have been made since this video was taken.

 Support my work via Bitcoin donation:

 3PBQZaxNh1U5pmKQ3zSboVfSedTJ5jYdBs